Simulating neutrino echoes induced by secret neutrino interactions: Applications

 In the previous section, we have focused on monoenergetic spectra at the source.
 Here, we analyze effects of neutrino-neutrino scattering assuming an $\varepsilon_\nu^{-2}$ power law spectrum from a source at redshift $z=1$ and set a threshold energy of 1 TeV.

-As examples, we consider values of the coupling, $g=0.01,0.05$ and 0.2, as they represent the $\tau_\nu\ll 1, \tau_\nu\sim 1$ and $\tau_\nu\gg 1$ regimes in the 100~TeV--1~PeV range.
+As examples, we consider values of the coupling, $g=0.01,0.05$ and 0.2, as they represent the $\tau_\nu\ll 1, \tau_\nu\sim 1$ and $\tau_\nu\gg 1$ regimes in the 100~TeV--1~PeV range, as shown in Figure \ref{E-2Spectrum}.
 The results from the MC simulations are shown by the blue curves, while separate simulations ignoring redshift effects, meaning no expansion losses and assuming a uniform C$\nu$B number density of 112~cm$^{-3}$, are shown by the red curves.

 Starting with $g=0.01$, we see that the time delay distribution close to the $t P(t)$ peak is not very sensitive to redshift effects and $P(t)\propto t^{-2}$ past the peak.
 Below the peak, we see there are more events with $t< 1$ s when we neglect redshifts.
 In the absence of redshifts there is a sharp decrease at 500 TeV due to the resonance, together with the corresponding pileup in the 400 TeV region.
 This occurs over a very narrow energy region, and the pileup is not very significant because few neutrinos lie in the resonance windows.
 In the realistic scenario we see the expected decrease in the normalization, with $E_\nu^2\Phi_\nu$ scaling as $1/(1+z)$.
 The pileup region shifts towards lower energies, and the peak is more prominent.
 Because neutrinos from the higher-energy tail get redshifted into the resonance region and scatter, it follows that the total number of scattered neutrinos in the presence redshift is larger than the case without.
 There is also a distinct break in the spectrum at the 250 TeV mark, which is understood by differentiating between scattered and unscattered neutrinos.
 The component of the initial $\varepsilon_\nu^{-2}$ spectrum that was below 500 TeV remains unscattered and is simply redshifted to 250 TeV and below.
 On the other hand, neutrinos between 500 TeV and 1 PeV will eventually scatter as they get redshifted into the resonance window, while those above 1 PeV are redshifted to a minimum energy of 500 TeV and do not interact.
 Therefore, the observed energy spectrum of unscattered neutrinos is an $\varepsilon_\nu^{-2}$ spectrum with a gap in the 250 TeV-- 500 TeV region, which is to be filled by the scattered component.
 For couplings this small, there are not enough upscattered neutrinos to cover this gap, causing the discontinuity.